timfong888/digital-garden-template/src/site/notes/Bible Study 1/Day 4 - Cool the Withering Heat.md

 ## problem
+Tensions are so hot, you have become cold roommates.

+Or the distrust and arguments are regularly bearing the fruit of resentment and bitterness.

 Being a frog in the bot of boiling water is no fun.

 Part of the false belief is that your situation "just happened."